Service overview

 pharmaceuticals

 In the GMP-certified laboratories of the Tentamus Group, pharmaceuticals and medical devices are tested in accordance with legal requirements.
-Here, our laboratories test according to national and international pharmacopoeias such as DAB, DAC, HAB, Ph.
-Eur., USP, BP and JP.
-The Tentamus Group network enables smooth project management.
+Our laboratories perform analyses according to national and international pharmacopoeias, including DAB, DAC, HAB, Ph.
+Eur., USP, BP, and JP.

-Using state-of-the-art analytical techniques such as ICP-MS, HPLC-MS, GC-MS and NMR, experts analyze starting materials, active ingredients, sterile and non-sterile pharmaceuticals, as well as particularly regulated products such as narcotics and cytostatics.
+Using state-of-the-art analytical techniques such as ICP-MS, HPLC-MS, GC-MS, and NMR, our experts analyze not only raw materials, active ingredients, and sterile and non-sterile pharmaceuticals but also highly regulated products such as narcotics and cytostatics.

 probenahme DSC 4878